Tele Columbus AG (TC1.F) (ETR:TC1) PT Set at €1.70 by Hauck & Aufhaeuser

-Tele Columbus AG (TC1.F) (ETR:TC1) has been given a €1.70 ($2.00) price target by investment analysts at Hauck & Aufhaeuser in a note issued to investors on Monday, Borsen Zeitung reports.
+Tele Columbus AG (TC1.F) (ETR:TC1) has been assigned a €1.70 ($2.00) price objective by research analysts at Hauck & Aufhaeuser in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
 The brokerage presently has a “sell” rating on the stock.
-Hauck & Aufhaeuser’s price target would indicate a potential downside of 46.96% from the stock’s previous close.
+Hauck & Aufhaeuser’s price objective suggests a potential downside of 46.96% from the company’s current price.

-Other equities analysts have also issued research reports about the company.
-JPMorgan Chase & Co. set a €2.90 ($3.41) target price on Tele Columbus AG (TC1.F) and gave the company a “neutral” rating in a research note on Tuesday, December 8th.
-Barclays set a €3.30 ($3.88) price target on Tele Columbus AG (TC1.F) and gave the stock a “buy” rating in a research note on Monday, November 16th.
-Finally, The Goldman Sachs Group set a €2.30 ($2.71) price target on Tele Columbus AG (TC1.F) and gave the stock a “neutral” rating in a research note on Tuesday, December 22nd.
+A number of other brokerages also recently weighed in on TC1.
+Barclays set a €3.30 ($3.88) price objective on shares of Tele Columbus AG (TC1.F) and gave the company a “buy” rating in a research report on Monday, November 16th.
+The Goldman Sachs Group set a €2.30 ($2.71) price objective on shares of Tele Columbus AG (TC1.F) and gave the company a “neutral” rating in a research report on Monday, December 28th.
+Finally, JPMorgan Chase & Co. set a €2.90 ($3.41) target price on shares of Tele Columbus AG (TC1.F) and gave the company a “neutral” rating in a report on Tuesday, December 8th.

 Tele Columbus AG, together with its subsidiaries, operates fiber networks in Germany.
 The company operates through TV, Internet and Telephony, and Other segments.
 It offers analogue, digital TV, and radio broadcasting services, as well as premium TV packages that comprise approximately 75 additional digital TV programs, and approximately 250 TV channels and 70 digital radio stations that are offered on the digital entertainment platform.